Simone Luchini

 Bluesky: @simoneluchini.bsky.social

 My research fits into three related categories.
 (1) Understanding the neural (brain) systems that support creative thinking, leveraging neuroimaging (e.g., fMRI, fNIRS) and neuromodulation techniques (e.g., neurofeedback, tDCS, tACS).
 (2) Defining the cognitive systems that underlie creativity, employing network science, factor analytic techniques, longitudinal analyses, and more.
 (3) Exploring how representations and creative behaviors of humans compare to those of AI (primarily Large Language Models), to develop artificial systems capable of human-like creativity.
-You can read about some selected projects from these lines of research below:
+You can read about some selected projects from these lines of research below.

 Creativity Neuroscience